 The Tour will last a maximum of 1 hour 15 mins.
 Twenty people max per tour.

-The Coachman’s Café is under new ownership and is serving up lunches, cream teas and drinks.
-To book refreshments before or after your tour, please phone them on 01708 892 639.
-Booking is essential for groups larger than four people.
+The Coachman’s Café is under the ownership of Grand Events and is serving up lunches, snacks and drinks.
+If you are a large group of 10 or more people and require refreshments before or after your tour, please telephone the café on 01708 892639 to give them notice.

 High House Production Park, Vellacott Close (off London Road), Purfleet RM19 1AF

 Note: Please do not reply solely on your sat nav to help you arrive, as the postcode alone can be unreliable on some sat navs.
 It is recommended that you print out the map and the directions to bring with you for reference.